-The School's investment in capital assets as of June 30, 2024 amounts to \$8,926 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures and equipment.
-The School currently has no long-term debt associated to its capital assets.
+The School's investment in capital assets as of June 30, 2024 amounts to \$1,564,455 (net of accumulated depreciation) and right of use lease asset (building) \$23,313,451 (net of accumulated amortization).
+This investment in capital assets includes right of use asset (building), improvements, audiovisual and software and furniture, fixtures and equipment.
+The School had \$24,101,286 in long term debt associated to its capital assets.